mzipay/openpos-framework/openpos-flow/src/main/docs/openpos-flow.md

       ...
 ```

-A subflow does not require a seperate flow config.
+A subflow does not require a separate flow config.
 You can configure a subflow to transition to single state.
 For example:

 ```
 SaleFlow: